dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 * The renderer knows what endpoints are available, so proper status codes are returned.

 **Cons**
 * SSR caveats - There are certain caveats and issues with SSR that need to be addressed.
-[Server-side rendering page](../ecosystem/server-side-rendering.md) cover some of them.
+[Server-side rendering page](../ecosystem/server-side-rendering.md) covers some of them.
 * Expensive hosting - Hosting is generally more expensive as it requires a constantly running node server.

 ## Coming from other technology